 We’re making Gluten-Free Teff Crêpes: whipped up in a blender, filled with whole-grain goodness, and naturally gluten-free!

 Traditionally used in a thin Ethiopian flatbread called injera, teff flour is ideally suited for these perfectly thin crêpes, and gives them a delicately nutty flavor and soft, tender texture.
-They’re perfect for just about any filling you can imagine and we’re positive everyone (gluten-free or otherwise) will simply adore them!Start your day on the right foot with these whole-grain, gluten-free teff crêpes.
+They’re perfect for just about any filling you can imagine and we’re positive everyone (gluten-free or otherwise) will simply adore them!Start your day on the right foot with these whole grain, surprisingly tender teff crêpes.
 Click To Tweet

 To get started, we’ll make the batter.
 Combine in the jar of a blender: